CRoC: Context Refactoring Contrast for Graph Anomaly Detection with Limited Supervision: Proposed Method

 To address this problem, we propose a Relation-aware Joint Aggregation (RJA) operator to learn across different relations/ interactions in multi-relation graphs.
 Specifically, we learn a relation embedding for each relation type in each GNN layer.
 Denote $\bm{h}^{l}_{r_{(u,v)}}$ as the learnable relation embedding corresponding to edge $(u,v)$ in the $l$-th GNN layer, where $r_{(u,v)} \in \{ 1,2,...,R\}$ indexes the relation type of edge $(u,v)$.
 We reformulate the aggregation operator of a message-passing GNN as follows:

-where $\bm{h}^{l}_{v}$ is the embedding of node $v$ in the $l$-th layer, $\Vert$ is the concatenation operator, $\bm{W}^{l}$ and $\bm{b}^{l}$ are the learnable weight and biases in the $l$-th layer. $\sigma(\cdot)$, $Aggr(\cdot)$ and $\Phi(\cdot)$ are activation, aggregation and transformation functions, which vary across different GNN backbones. $\mathcal{N}_{v}$ is the neighbor set of the center/ target node $v$, with neighbor $u$ connected via relation type $r_{(u,v)}$.
-Equ (\ref{equ:method:edge_emb}) explicitly associates a relation with the neighbor interacting with the target node, enabling the GNN to investigate cross-relational information via Equ (\ref{equ:method:aggregation}).
+where $\bm{h}^{l}_{v}$ is the embedding of node $v$ in the $l$-th layer, $\Vert$ is the concatenation operator, $\bm{W}^{l}$ and $\bm{b}^{l}$ are learnable weight and bias in the $l$-th layer. $\sigma(\cdot)$, $Aggr(\cdot)$ and $\Phi(\cdot)$ are activation, aggregation and transformation functions, which vary across different GNN backbones. $\mathcal{N}_{v}$ is the neighbor set of the target node $v$, with neighbor $u$ connected via relation type $r_{(u,v)}$.
+Equ (\ref{equ:method:edge_emb}) explicitly associates a relation with the neighbor interacting with the target node, enabling a GNN to investigate cross-relational information via Equ (\ref{equ:method:aggregation}).
 RJA explicitly distinguishes different types of relations and encourages a GNN to learn mutual correlations among them.
 Experimental results (Section \ref{sect:exp:abs:module} and \ref{sect:exp:qua_ana}) also demonstrate its effectiveness.